terralang/terra/README.md

     Target: x86_64-apple-darwin10.8.0
     Thread model: posix

-Type make in the `terra` directory to build Terra:
+Type make in the `terra` directory to download LuaJIT and build Terra:

     $ make

 Running Terra
 -------------

-Similar to the design of Lua, Terra can be used as a standalone interpreter/read-eval-print-loop (REPL) and also as a library embedded in a C program. `libterra.a`.
+Similar to the design of Lua, Terra can be used as a standalone interpreter/read-eval-print-loop (REPL) and also as a library embedded in a C program `libterra.a`.
 This design makes it easy to integrate with existing projects.

 To run the REPL: